Medicare Supplement Plan C

 Part B Deductible

-• In 2020, the Medicare Part B Deductible is $198.
-It increased $13 from $185 in 2019.
+• In 2024, the Medicare Part B Deductible is $240.
 Medigap Plan C covers the deductible amount.
 In other words, you will pay $0 for Medicare approved medical services.

 Skilled Nursing Facilities